dennys-bd/goals/README.md

 # goals
-`goals` is a Golang/GraphQL Boilerplate Generator maybe a Framework.. `goals` is still in beta release.
+`goals` is a Golang/GraphQL Framework.. `goals` is still in beta release.

 ## installation
 `go get github.com/dennys-bd/goals`

 ## usage
-`goals` has 2 commands today
+`goals` has 2 main commands today

+### goals init
-`goals init [PROJECTNAME]` should start your project under your $GOPATH/src
+`goals init PROJECTNAME` should start your project under your $GOPATH/src

+### goals scaffold
-`goals s [MODELNAME] attributeName:AttributeType! relationName:type:[ModelName]!`
+`goals s g MODELNAME attributeName:AttributeType! relationName:type:[ModelName]!`
 should create a suitable model, schema and resolver structures for your new type

+`goals s auth`
+should create a private resolver, with it's auth structures.

-covering commun graphql types: String, Int, Boolean, ID, Float, and Time from graph-gophers/graphql-go every other type will be treated as Scalar if you don't specifically declare type before modelName
+covering commun graphql types: String, Int, Boolean, ID, Float, and Time from `github.com/graph-gophers/graphql-go` every other type will be treated as Scalar if you don't specifically declare type before modelName

 ## todo